AhmedAbd-Allah/Cache-API/README.md

 * run `npm test`

 ## If I have more time..
-1- I would create API documentaion using technologies like swagger

-2- I would create a seperate test database (or in-memory database for test) other than the actual database

-3- I would create docker file for this app
+1- I would create docker file for this app

-4- I would deploy the app
+2- I would deploy the app

 ## Contact Details
 * Linkedin: https://www.linkedin.com/in/abdallah7/